 In exchange for funding, recipients will be expected to:

-- Write one blog post during the summer on an economic public policy topic (around 1000 words in length) for the Penn Wharton PPI website;
+- Write one blog post during the summer on an economic public policy topic (around 1000 words in length) for the Wharton PPI website;

 - Complete an evaluation at the end of the summer about your internship experience.

 The review committee will be reading funding applications in two rounds.
 The first round has an application deadline of Monday, April 1, and is restricted to WHARTON STUDENTS ONLY (undergraduate or graduate).
 The second round has an application deadline of Monday, April 15, and is open to all students in any of Penn’s undergraduate schools, in addition to Wharton undergraduate and graduate students.
 We cannot accept applications from graduate programs outside Wharton.